WHAT IS YMAD?

 WHAT IS TAUGHT IN THE LEADERSHIP TRAINING?

 Our leadership training is based on 7 values that we feel are important in creating remarkable leaders.
-These values, along with cultural competency and travel preparations will be taught during the year.
+These values, along with education workshops, cultural competency and travel preparation will be taught during the year.

 WHEN ARE THE LEADERSHIP TRAINING MEETINGS?

-Meetings are typically held on Sunday evenings from 7:00 PM to 9:30 PM.
-There are two overnight retreats during the year as well as Saturday workdays.
+Meetings are typically held on Sunday evenings from 7:00-9:30 pm.
+There are 2 overnight retreats during the year as well as 2 Saturday workdays.

 WHERE ARE THE MEETINGS HELD?

 Whereever we find a space that is convenient and large enough to accommodate us, which has also been donated.
-Each Country Director will find a space that works for their team.
+Each Program Director will find a space that works for their team.

 WHERE DO THEY TRAVEL?